 Every colour elicits a different and unique emotional response in the viewer, and a clever web designer (or any visual professional, in fact) will know the effect of each colour, plus how and when to use each.

-But before we delve into the emotional nuances of 12 separate colours (then explain a quick case study), but we need to first make a quick note about vibrancy.
+While the discipline of colour theory is broad, this article will teach you the fundamentals in a single, quick-reference source.
+But before we delve into the emotional nuances of 12 separate colours, we need to first make a quick note about vibrancy.

+Simply put, a colour's vibrancy is how dark or light it is.
 The tricky part about vibrancy is that, just like each individual colour has its own properties, so does each shade of the same colour.

 While light green and dark green have more in common than green and purple, they will still have smaller, more subtly different effects on the user.

-As a general rule, though, brighter shades tend to be more energetic, while darker shades more relaxing.
+Below, we'll explain all the noteworthy differences between a colour's shades, regarding their impact on web design.
+As a general rule, though, brighter shades tend to be more energetic, while darker shades feel more relaxing.
 The brighter shades of calls-to-action attract the eye, while the darker shades in backgrounds help create an immersive effect.

-Red can take on a variety of meaning, associated with both love and war, but the unifying factor in all meanings is a sense of importance.
+Red can take on a variety of meanings, associated with both love and war, but the unifying factor in all meanings is a sense of importance.
 Think of the red carpet.

-Sharing red's energizing aspects, but to a safer degree, orange is a good way to add excitement to a site without severity.
+Sharing red's energising aspects, but to a safer degree, orange is a good way to add excitement to a site without severity.
 It is generally playful, and some claim it creates haste and plays on impulse.
 It can even signify health, suggesting vitality and vibrance.